UseUser123321/bloxscrosoft/README.md

 You need [.NET 6](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true).

 Once installed, Bloxcrosoft is added to your Start Menu, where you can access the menu and reconfigure your preferences if needed.

+## When will this be ready?
+Soon, when the repo is indexed i will start modifying.

 ## Features

 * Persistent file modifications, includes re-adding the old death sound!